Horse jumping obstacles: Bounce

 A bounce, also called a no-stride, is a fence combination sometimes found on the cross-country course of eventing.
 It is also very commonly used in grid-work or gymnastics.
 It consists of two fences placed close together so the horse cannot take a full stride between them, but not so close that the horse would jump both fences at once.
 The horse "bounces" between the two jumps, so that the next takeoff is in the same stride as the previous landing.
 The distance between the two usually is 7–8 feet for small ponies; 9 ft for large ponies or small horses; and 9.5–11 ft for horses.
 A bounce (or several can be used in a row for more advanced horses) teaches the horse good balance, to push off with his hind end, and to fold his front end well.
 It can also be used to slow down a speedy horse, as a horse cannot go flying over a bounce (he/she will knock a rail) as he could with a single jump.

-Brush Fence
+Brush fence

-These jumps consist of a solid base with brush placed on top, generally low enough for the horse to see over.
+These jumps consist of a solid base with a brush placed on top, generally low enough for the horse to see over.
 The horse is supposed to jump through the brush in a flat jump, rather than over the top of it in a more rounded arc.
 Brush fences are also used for steeplechase racing.
 This type of fence is closely related to the bullfinch.
 Sometimes the fence is painted to camouflage in with the brush, so it is unseen by both horse and rider.